-The fund intends to make distributions that may be taxed as ordinary income or capital gains.
+The fund intends to make distributions that may be taxed as ordinary income, qualified dividend income, or capital gains.

 Payments to broker-dealers and other financial intermediaries or investment professional to recommend the fund over another investment.
 Ask your salesperson or investment professional or visit your financial intermediary's website for more information.